bcgov/namex/solr-admin-app/docs/readme.md

 redirect URI "http://localhost:8080/oidc_callback"

 #### TODO:
-* SHOULD HAVE: Reload cores: auto or button
 * SHOULD HAVE: Ensure that synonyms do not have embedded spaces
 * SHOULD HAVE: Ensure that duplicate values in synonyms are disallowed
 * NICE TO HAVE: Inline editing of synonyms alphabetizes but is not displayed properly